 Fertilization.
 Add one cup of a good 10-10-10 or 13-13-13 fertilizer mixed thoroughly with the soil while planting your tree.
+Liquid fertilizer is preferable.
 Your apple tree will benefit from being fertilized annually with a 10-10-10 formula.
+We recommend Neptune's Harvest available at Amazon or Walmart.

 Weed Control.
 Any weeds that are present around the area of your tree should be removed immediately.
-Insulate the tree with 3-4 inches of mulch, and be sure to replenish as needed.
+You can insulate the tree with 3-4 inches of mulch, being sure to keep mulch away from the trunk by 6" all around.

 Pests & Disease.
 The best defense is a healthy tree.
 Good soil, proper feeding and adequate water are vital to its prosperity.
-Consult Royal Oak Farm Orchard's web site for proper pest and disease control for your tree
+Consult Royal Oak Farm Orchard's Apple Tree Guide, Home Orchard Blog or web site for proper pest and disease control for your tree.

 Pruning.
 Your apple tree will need very little pruning during its first year.
-In year two you can consult Royal Oak Farm Orchard's web site for proper pruning techniques.
+In year two you can consult Royal Oak Farm Orchard's Apple Tree Guide or web site for proper pruning techniques.
 Mature apple trees will require annual pruning.